ganelson/inform/README.md

 sounds like a helicopter taking off.

 ## Inventory

+"I can't help feeling that if someone had asked me before the universe began how it would turn out, I should have guessed something a bit less like an old curiosity shop and a bit more like a formal French garden — an orderly arrangement of straight avenues, circular walks, and geometrically shaped trees and hedges."
+(Michael Frayn)

 Inform is not a single program: while the Inform 7 compiler builds to a single executable file, this is only useful in concert with other tools (notably the